ExpiredPopsicle/KiriSplat/README.md

 tab, enter the *Groups* tab.
 Type "splattable" in the text field next to the *Add* button and then click the *Add* button.

 Move the splat object so that its bounding box covers the mesh.
+The splat should appear on the mesh.

+## Splat mesh updates

 Note that splats only update when they move, so if a "splattable" object moves into it, it will not show up with the splat until the splat itself moves.
+Manually calling **rescan_all_nodes()** can force a splat to update with new geometry.

+## "splattable" and "not_splattable" groups

+All objects in the "splattable" group *and their children* will be scanned for usable mesh data.

+If you want to add a mesh as a child of a "splattable" object and *not* have it receive splats, simply use the "not_splattable" group.
+By setting this group, the object and its children will not be considered for splat geometry generation.

 ## Changing the material